Posted on August 12, 2022

 Lauren, PERIPrem parent.

-PERIPrem was developed as a model in the West of England with the project working collaboratively with South West Academic Health Science Network and South West Neonatal Network.
+PERIPrem was developed as a model in the West of England with the project working collaboratively with Health Innovation South West and South West Neonatal Network.

 Watch our introduction to PERIPrem animation.